An ultrastable and robust single-photon emitter in hexagonal boron nitride: APPENDIX E: Strain distributions

-where $c_3(\nu)=[c_1(\nu)/c_2^2(\nu)]^{\frac{1}{3}}$.
-On assumption that the shape of the bubble inside the hBN flake possesses the similar behavior as that inside the monolayer hBN, that is, $h_{\text{max}}/R\approx l$ with $l$ is a constant independent with the bubble size \cite{Khestanova2016}, the radial and circumferential strain can be derived further as

-For the hBN flake, we use the Poisson's ratio of 0.211 \cite{Falin2017}, and $l\approx0.1$ referring to the monolayer hBN \cite{Khestanova2016}.
-The calculated strain distributions on the bubble are shown in Fig. S1(a).
-Both the radial and circumferential strains on the most regions are on the order of $\sim$1\%.
+where $\nu$ is the Poisson's ratio of the membrane.
+For the bubble model, on assumption that the shape of the bubble inside the hBN flake possesses the similar behavior as that inside the monolayer hBN, the condition can be used that $h_{\text{max}}/R\approx l$ where $l$ is a constant independent with the bubble size \cite{Khestanova2016}.
+We use the Poisson's ratio of 0.211 \cite{Falin2017}, and $l\approx0.1$ referring to the monolayer hBN \cite{Khestanova2016} to estimate the hBN flake.
+For the tent model, the value of $l$ is also taken as $0.1$ for example.
+The calculated strain distributions on the blister for bubble model and tent model are shown in Fig. S1(a) and (b).